-Cargo supports the ability to replace one source with another to express
+A source is a provider that contains crates that may be included as dependencies for a package.
+Cargo supports the ability to replace one source with another to express strategies such as:

-Vendoring - custom sources can be defined which represent crates on the local filesystem.
-These sources are subsets of the source that they're replacing and can be checked into projects if necessary.
+Vendoring — custom sources can be defined which represent crates on the local filesystem.
+These sources are subsets of the source that they’re replacing and can be checked into packages if necessary.

 Mirroring — sources can be replaced with an equivalent version which acts as a cache for crates.io itself.